TinybutGiant/semanticModeling4DP/data/README_relationships.md

 ```
 2. Create SR_PAIR
 ```
-MATCH (s:Stimuli), (r:Stimuli)
+MATCH (s:Stimuli), (r:Response)
-WHERE s.id = r.id  // Match Stimuli and Stimuli nodes with the same index WITH DISTINCT s, r
+WHERE s.id = r.id  // Match Stimuli and Response nodes with the same index WITH DISTINCT s, r
 MERGE (s)-[:SR_PAIR]->(r)  // Create the relationship only if it doesn't already exist
 ```